larseggert/moderation/draft-ecahc-moderation.md

   ways.

-* Chairs and list administrators may only enact moderation actions for their single list, which is ill-suited when disruptive behavior spans multiple lists.
-Also, chairs and list administrators may not be aware of a pattern of disruptive behavior that spans multiple lists, due to not being subscribed to the other lists in question.
+* Chairs and list administrators may only enact moderation actions for their single list, which is ill-suited when a pattern of disruptive behavior spans multiple lists.
+Also, chairs and list administrators may not be fully aware of disruptive behavior that spans multiple lists, due to not being subscribed to some of the affected.

 * PR-actions, which can address disruptive behavior across several lists, are cumbersome and slow, and the community has not been able